ophintor/ansible-docker-ucp/README.md

 It is composed of the following sequential tasks:

 - Create partition on second disk: Uses the Ansible parted module to create a LVM partition on the second disk.
 The partition will have a GPT label and will use the 100% of the drive.
-The directive ignore\_errors present in this task (and in some of the following ones) exists in order to allow for the playbook to be run more than once, for instance if we&#39;re running yml again to scale out our environment.
+The directive ignore\_errors present in this task (and in some of the following ones) exists in order to allow for the playbook to be run more than once, for instance if we're running yml again to scale out our environment.
 Since the partition will be already created in this case scenario, the task will fail but will be safely ignored.
 Unfortunately, Ansible does not provide, as of today, with a more elegant method to allow for this module to be idempotent when using GPT labels.
 - Create Docker VG: Creates a Volume Group called docker in the newly created partition.
 - Create thinpool LV: Creates a Logical Volume called thinpool in the docker Volume Group.
 - Create thinpoolmeta LV: Creates a Logical Volume called thinpoolmeta in the docker Volume Group.